 The Subject Kit includes the student text, the two-volume teacher’s edition, lab manual, teacher’s edition for the lab manual, and the tests and answer key.

 Lab activities are a vital component of the course.
-But there are two ways that you might accomplish this with supplementary lab kits.
-This is a little confusing since both kits are Logos lab kits.
+But there are three ways that you might accomplish this with supplementary lab kits.
 BJU Press lists a specially created Logos lab kit for this Physical Science course on their website.
 This Logos kit is designed to be used along with the Physical Science Lab Manual and it's teacher's edition.
 That manual was written for classroom situations, so the Logos lab kit includes an addendum that tells you when and how to adapt experiments for the homeschool setting.
 With BJU Press’s Physical Science Lab Manual students perform a good number of experiments, but they also do calculations based on simulations and learn to use a scientific calculator.
 The Physical Science Lab Manual incorporates the use of technology-based modeling tools that are more up-to-date than the equipment and resources used in “older” courses.
 One primary resource, the Vernier LabQuest probeware system, is too expensive for most homeschools.
 The addendum adapts activities to omit the use of probeware and make all of the experiments much more affordable and practical for homeschoolers.
 Using this kit will provide lab work for homeschoolers that is the most comprehensive and most tightly correlated with the textbook.

-Some homeschoolers might prefer the second option, another Logos Science Physical Science Lab Kit that might be easier to use.
-This second Logos Science Physical Science Lab Kit includes its own lab manual and answer key, showing correlations to lessons in the BJU Press text as well as to courses from other publishers.
-While it correlates with this particular course, it was not designed exclusively for it.
-So the lab activities are not tied directly to the lessons as thoroughly as with the first kit.
-The lab experience with the more generic kit will not be as comprehensive or as sophisticated as it will be with the kit designed particularly for this course.
-If you use the Logos Science Physical Science Lab Kit (the second option) you will not need the BJU Press Physical Science Lab Manual or its teacher’s edition.
-(Order the second option only through Logos Science.)
+Some homeschoolers might prefer one of two options from Quality Science Labs.
+They have two MicroPhySci Kits: a standard edition and a standard second edition.
+The latter has many more experiments and is more expensive.
+These kits include a lab manual and answer key.
+They show correlations to lessons in the BJU Press text as well as to courses from other publishers.
+The lab activities are not tied directly to the lessons as thoroughly as with the first kit.
+The lab experience with these more generic kits will neither be as comprehensive nor as sophisticated as with the kit designed particularly for this course.
+If you use a kit from Quality Science Labs you will not need the BJU Press Physical Science Lab Manual or its teacher’s edition.